 This area of the law encompasses many different types of cases handled by our firm throughout Northeast Georgia.
-Bill Hicks heads our family law practice, and has represented clients in these areas for over nearly 30 years, and is well respected by both the Court’s and his peers in the field.
-While family law matters can be contentious, Bill seeks to balance aggressive representation with skillful negotiation in the following matters:
+Kyle Sharry heads our family law practice, and has represented clients in these areas for over nearly 30 years, and is well respected by both the Court’s and his peers in the field.
+While family law matters can be contentious, Kyle seeks to balance aggressive representation with skillful negotiation in the following matters:

 The ending of a marriage can be a very troubled time for a client to go through.
 Many cases involve contested issues of custody, property division, spousal and child support, or division of marital debt.
 Others are uncontested where all parties have agreed on issues and just need help with the procedural elements of the case and a swift and final resolution.
 Regardless of they type of matter, we represent clients from the beginning to the end of the case with compassion and skill.
 Through the years, we have endured every situation imaginable on behalf of our clients, and bring the experience and knowledge to fight for our clients to protect their and their children’s interests, both emotional and financial.